Wachimingo/university-library/README.md

 # university-library

+This app is using PostgresSQL, in this repo there is the .sql file and the .erp diagram to build the database for the library.

 This is a monorepo containing both backend and frontend

 To run open a terminal inside each folder and run for the first time setup: `npm install`